The Heart of New York (Captain Scarlet and the Mysterons)

 "The Heart of New York" is the 16th episode of Captain Scarlet and the Mysterons, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company Century 21 Productions.
 Written by Tony Barwick and directed by Alan Perry, it was first broadcast on 8 December 1967 on ATV Midlands.

 Set in 2068, the series depicts a "war of nerves" between Earth and the Mysterons: a race of Martians with the power to create functioning copies of destroyed people or objects and use them to carry out acts of aggression against humanity.
 Earth is defended by a military organisation called Spectrum, whose top agent, Captain Scarlet, was killed by the Mysterons and replaced by a reconstruction that subsequently broke free of their control.
 Scarlet's double has a self-healing power that enables him to recover from injuries that would be fatal to anyone else, making him Spectrum's best asset in its fight against the Mysterons.

 In "The Heart of New York", a group of human bank robbers attempt to outwit Spectrum as the Mysterons threaten to destroy the "heart" of New York City.
-As with the episodes "Winged Assassin" and "Big Ben Strikes Again", similarities between the plot and the September 11 attacks caused "The Heart of New York" to be postponed for several weeks during BBC Two's 2001–2002 re-run of the series.
+As with the episodes "Winged Assassin" and "Big Ben Strikes Again", similarities between the plot and the September 11 attacks caused "The Heart of New York" to be postponed for several weeks during BBC Two's 2001–2002 repeats of the series.